 Repairing Loose, Sagging Skin

-Face lift surgery is best-known for tightening loose, sagging skin — sometimes too ambitiously (leading to a pulled or wind-tunnel appearance).
-Though tightening lax, aging skin and carefully trimming away the excess skin remains an important component of face lift surgery, surgeons have realized that this tightening works best (and looks more natural) when the face's underlying structures are also restored to a youthful configuration.
+Facelift surgery is best-known for tightening loose, sagging skin that has begun to droop with age.
+By removing these extra tissues, a surgeon can address jowls, turkey wattles, drooping skin around the eyes, and an overall aged appearance.
+Although this component of facelift surgery remains an important part of the procedure, surgeons have realized that this tightening works best (and looks more natural) when the face's underlying structures are also restored to a youthful configuration.

 Improving Facial Contour